 A narcissist is extremely calculated on playing the victim when needed.
 They thrive off the attention they get from those around them; they will abuse victims.
-They will downplay, or deny their behaviour, provoke the real victim to get reactions, often in public or filming them and exaggerate all the reactions while gaslighting and blame-shifting onto the victim. ”If you hadn’t, I wouldn’t. ” That with the fact your emotions were running on a high and you lived under constant fear and stress in a state of hypervigilance￼, you can be left feeling like you are indeed the narcissist.
-If you don’t exploit others, if have empathy for others, you most likely do not have the disorder, just like negativity breeds negativity, when around narcissistic people, it’s incredibly easy to become drawn into their toxic world.
+They will downplay, or deny their behaviour, provoke the real victim to get reactions, often in public or while filming them and exaggerate all the reactions so the narcissist can gaslight and blame-shift onto the victim. ”If you hadn’t, I wouldn’t. ” That with the fact your emotions were running on a high and you lived under constant fear and stress in a state of hypervigilance￼, you can be left feeling like you are indeed the narcissist.
+If you don’t exploit others, if you have empathy for others, you most likely do not have the disorder.
+Just like negativity breeds negativity, when around narcissistic people, it’s incredibly easy to become drawn into their toxic world.
 This can lead some people into unwittingly becoming an abuser to their abuser, turning to the survival coping mechanism of fight.
 Some victims can become locked in power struggles with certain types of narcissists, getting drawn into the games.
-With the trauma Bonding, and becoming unwittingly addicted to the drama of the toxic relationship, your behaviour can become increasingly narcissistic, even though you’re not a narcissist.
-Then the victim who fawns, meaning they conform to their abusers demands for fear of what the abuser will do if they were to step out of line, making excuses for the narcissist’s behaviour, thinking ” It wasn’t that bad.”
-Often with the narcissist telling them “It wasn’t that bad.”
+With the trauma bonding and becoming unwittingly addicted to the drama of the toxic relationship, your behaviour can become increasingly narcissistic, even though you’re not a narcissist.
+Then the victim who fawns, meaning they conform to their abuser’s demands for fear of what the abuser will do if they were to step out of line, making excuses for the narcissist’s behaviour, is left thinking, ” It wasn’t that bad.”
+Often with, the narcissist telling them, “It wasn’t that bad.”
 Or believing they deserved it, again with the narcissists gaslighting of “If you hadn’t.”
 Still leaving the true victim feeling like they are to blame.